philsupertramp/blog/src/notes/zero-shot-classification.md

 tokenizer.save_pretrained('imdb-bert-mlm-tokenizer')
 ```
 **Note:** This code snippet trains a BERT model on the IMDB dataset using masked language modeling (MLM) as the pre-training task.
-The system requirement is around **7.5 GB** of RAM.
+The system requirement is around **7.5GB** of RAM.
 The training process can take several hours to complete, on a colab without GPU support this would take around 30h to finish.

 Cool, the model is now pre-trained on the IMDB dataset using masked language modeling.
 I have to stress here that even if we train this model on the whole data set and maybe even repeat this process for every single token inside it, we will still not be able to reproduce the quality of a larger scale operation.